 In "Phases," Larry is suspected of being a werewolf, and Xander has a talk with him about having urges and desires he can't control...but it turns out Larry's not a werewolf, he's just gay.

 Angel then reverses that: Cordelia misreads the signals she's been getting from the new vampire Harmony, and ends up thinking Harmony's a lesbian.
 She calls Willow to ask "why didn't you tell me?" and the conversation is full of mixed signals.
 Finally:

 Not to mention Willow and Tara's "witchcraft = lesbian awakening" subplot.
 Lanterns were still being hung on that one in the final season.

 Anya: (about to do a spell with Willow) This isn't gonna get all sexy, is it?

 The Vampire Diaries hilariously discusses and plays with this trope upside down and sideways.
-Caroline, a young vampire, is seriously discriminated and tortured by her father who is trying to cure her of her vampirism through negative reinforcement.
+Caroline, a young vampire, is seriously discriminated against and tortured by her father who is trying to cure her of her vampirism through punishment.
 Her mother's explanation for her father's behavior?
 Her parents were "raised a certain way to believe certain things" about vampires that aren't necessarily true.
 He even chooses to die instead of becoming a vampire because his beliefs are all he has.
 Irony of ironies?
 Her father is gay and left his wife because he could no longer live a lie.
-Needless to say, extremely Genre Savvy vampire Damon has to points out the incredible...quirkiness of the situation.
+Needless to say, extremely Genre Savvy vampire Damon points out the incredible...quirkiness of the situation.